yuzh00007/UdS-Lingoturk-Documentation/lingoturk_introduction/02-lingoturk-overview.md

 - **On Masses**
 (hopefully, once on Masses, the changes will be relatively minor)
+1. Create an instance and publish to Prolific
+2. Share the created URL with pretesters for feedback
-1. Any changes should be made locally, with the experiment type re-exported to Masses, and a new instance created and published.
-Since this is significantly more work than working on a local Lingoturk, it is recommended that the majority of your work should be done offline.
+3. Any necessary changes will be done locally, with the experiment type re-exported to Masses, and a new instance created and published.

+> Exporting from local and importing into Masses takes a lot longer than F5-ing
+> your local instance of the experiment.
+So it is recommended that most
+> of your work should be done on your local server if possible.

+- **On Multitude**
+1. Once development and testing is finished, the experiment can be moved to the production server.
+Contact the administrator to start the importing process.
+Either provide the experiment type name (on Masses) or an exported zip file.
+Make sure that all the media files for the experiment have the correct paths inside the zip file.